FREE SHIPPING on purchases over 1,500 CZK 📦

 • significant mood swings

-• irritability, anger, or upset
+• irritability, anger, or agitation

-• feelings of tension, anxiety or nervousness
+• feelings of tension, anxiety, or nervousness

 • panic attacks